Lobbying 101: The Legislative Process & Legislative Advocacy

 Lobbying 201: Completing the Picture – four essential skills

-This seminar takes you beyond legislative advocacy to show you the complete spectrum of governmental advocacy, exploring four critical areas of practice often overlooked even by experienced lobbyists.
+This seminar takes you beyond legislative advocacy to give you a broader picture of governmental advocacy, exploring four critical areas of practice often overlooked even by experienced lobbyists.

 Ray LeBov and his guest subject matter experts provide real-world perspectives on the players, processes and best practices in Budget Advocacy, Regulatory Agency Advocacy, Media Strategies, and Lobbying the Administration.